-These Guidelines should be read in conjunction with relevant provisions of the Act and the Regulation, and in a manner that supports the objects of the Act as described in section 1.3 of the Act.
+These Guidelines should be read, with relevant provisions of the Act and the Regulation, and interpreted and applied in a manner that supports the objects of the Act in section 1.3 of the Act.

 A reference in these Guidelines to a number of days is a reference to a number of calendar days, unless otherwise specified.